Skip to content

 Action ActionType

-Data string (base64) Configuration data of the Unit
+Data string (base64) Updated configuration Data of the Unit (for refresh and import)

-LiveState string (base64) Live state corresponding to the Unit
+LiveState string (base64) Live State corresponding to the Unit (for status determination)

 Message string